-- We may disclose health information about you to doctors, nurses, technologists, therapists, medical students, or other Reading Health System personnel who are involved in taking care of you.
+- We may disclose health information about you to doctors, nurses, technologists, therapists, medical students or other Reading Hospital personnel who are involved in taking care of you.

 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to tell the dietitian so that we can arrange appropriate meals.

 - Different departments of Reading Hospital may share health information about you in order to coordinate the different things you need, such as prescriptions, lab tests and x-rays.

 - We also may disclose health information about you to people outside Reading Hospital who may be involved in your medical care after you leave Reading Hospital, such as family members, clergy or others we use to provide services that are part of your care.